AlexTalreja/hoo-needs-help/project-plan.md

 AI - Embeddings

-OpenAI (text-embedding-3-small)
+Google Gemini (text-embedding-004)

 Called from a Supabase Edge Function to turn text chunks into vectors.

 AI - Chat

-OpenAI (gpt-4o-mini)
+Google Gemini (gemini-2.5-flash)

 Called from an Edge Function.
-Fast, cheap, and powerful for generating the final answer.
+Fast, cost-effective, and powerful for generating the final answer.

 Video Player